YinJC/uk-tex-faq/FAQ-prinvalint.md

----
-layout: page
-title: The Principal Value Integral symbol
+# The Principal Value Integral symbol
----

 This symbol (an integral sign, 'crossed') does not appear in any of the fonts ordinarily available to (La)TeX users, but it can be